This Week In Consumer News: 14 Stories You Need To See

 (MENAFN- PR Newswire)

-A roundup of the most newsworthy consumer and retail announcements from PR Newswire this week, including an iconic Hello Kitty x Bruno Mars collaboration, Grubhub's 2024 trends report and last-minute gift ideas.
+A roundup of the most newsworthy consumer and retail announcements from PR Newswire this week, including chicken nuggets from Taco Bell, New Year's Eve celebrations with Planet fitness and 2025 stamps from USPS.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.